 Create Professional Career Opportunities

-Create the next step in your career through one of Mount Mary University’s eight coed master’s or doctoral degree programs.
+Create the next step in your career through one of Mount Mary University’s nine coed master’s or doctoral degree programs.
 Flexible class schedules—day, evening, or accelerated formats—combined with individual face-to-face time with your professors will prepare you to advance professionally and to adapt and thrive in an ever-changing workplace.

 Our graduate programs also will prepare you to be a critical and creative scholar, as well as an ethical and just leader with a global perspective who puts knowledge into transforming action.